 This keto rhubarb cake offers three layers of gorgeousness: a moist yet light and fluffy vanilla crumb, a sugar free rhubarb filling and a delicious cinnamon streusel topping.
-It's a keto coffee cake recipe the entire family will enjoy, whether they are on a low carb diet or not!
+It's a cake recipe the entire family will enjoy, whether they are on a low carb diet or not!
 Only 10 minutes prep.

 Even though I have lived in London for more than half my life now, I'm not doing high tea in the afternoon.
 True to my German roots, I am more of a "Kaffee und Kuchen" person.
 Coffee and cake, that's what Germans do in the afternoon.

 In my home town Hamburg, you'll get invited to a "Kaffeeklatsch", which loosely translates into "coffee gossip".
-Which is where this keto coffee cake comes in!
+Which is where this cake comes in!
 I have grown up with rhubarb cakes (we always grew rhubarb in the garden) and really wanted to make my own sugar free version.